Engineering-Research-Lab/Engineering-Research-Lab/README.md

 To support project follow [donation link](https://www.paypal.com/donate?token=J7e0P3tspk-75N--iN7kLC-4fKbcJxQI392d7TfQLOh9RaHUcgcJwIp03F5JkKUgyonyGqmXJOc1nnkj)

-At this stage we are preparing for presentation event with research overview and Terbinari CBM robot demonstration, planned in May of 2021, exact date/location will be announced later.

 To get updates from research workflow, please follow us in social networks and subscribe to [YouTube channel](https://www.youtube.com/channel/UC0Z161RgR5KpwPLvEDzkk9Q?view_as=subscriber)